evanwills/Arduino_TimedButton/README.md

-# FlexibleButtons
+# StatefulButtons

-`FlexibleButtons` is a collection of classes/objects to make doing stuff with buttons easier
+`StatefulButtons` is a collection of classes/objects to make managing state with physical buttons easier

 The classes are:
 *	`SimpleButton`